 This innovative master's programme focuses on e-commerce and e-strategies for managing the aviation system in the 21st century.

-Our curriculum is designed to help you establish a career in civil aviation, with this degree you'll be one step ahead in the industry.
+Our curriculum is designed to help you establish a career in civil aviation, so that with this degree you'll be one step ahead in the industry.

 You'll learn about all the new systems and technologies of aviation, ensuring you have the most up-to-date knowledge, in a sector that's constantly evolving.